-In collaboration with the Shidler College of Business, the Global Environmental Science (GES) program offers a combined Bachelor of Science in Global Environmental Science and Master of Science in Finance pathway that helps students earn both degrees in five years.
-This pathway allows GES students to earn six (6) graduate-level credits that apply to the MSF degree, in addition to the nine (9) upper-division credits that will be double-counted towards both GES and MSF degrees in their senior year.
-Once in the MSF program, after graduating with their GES BS degree, students take the remaining 15 credits necessary to complete the MSF degree.
+In collaboration with the Shidler College of Business Department of Finance, the Global Environmental Science (GES) program offers a combined Bachelor of Science in Global Environmental Science and Master of Science in Finance pathway that helps students earn both degrees in an accelerated timeframe.
+This pathway allows GES students to earn (9) upper-division credits that will be double-counted towards both GES and MSF degrees in their senior year.
+Once in the MSF program, after graduating with their GES BS degree, students take the remaining 21 credits necessary to complete the MSF degree.

 BAM pathway guidelines: